mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 You may like to go into Plover's `Configure > Display` settings and turn on either the stroke display or the suggestions window.

-#### Practice sentences

-You can practice sentences that (mostly) only need two keys at once, on the [StenoJig](https://joshuagrams.github.io/steno-jig/two-key) website.

 #### Write "Hello World"

-To write "Hello, world." into a text editor with Plover, using a QWERTY keyboard:
+To confirm Plover is working correctly, you may try to write "Hello, world." into a text editor with Plover, using a QWERTY keyboard:

 1. Run Plover.
 1. Click the **Enable** radio button.